gamermount56/sdk-readme/README-Examples.md

 ![example_coding_valley](Images/Examples/coding_valley.png)

-## 8. Perspective Transform
-`Examples/PerspectiveTransformExample/PerspectiveTransformExampleScene.unity`

-Shows how to use the perspective transform only mode.
-This converts the input camera image into a unwarped top-down simulated view.

-This can be useful if you are planning on running your own custom Computer Vision algorithms.
-If you intend to use this mode, please contact us as the example given is only intended for very basic prototyping.

-## 9. Example Selector
+## 7. Example Selector
 `Examples/ExampleSelector/ExampleSelectorScene.unity`

 Use this scene if you want to select between the above example scenes.

-We do not currently support swapping decks at runtime (please let us know if you would like this feature), so you will have to close the app to select a new scene.
+NOTE: If you want to switch between different decks at runtime, let us know.
+We can give you examples of how to do this properly.
+This Example Selector is a dumb picker and will only load scenes so it does not swap back/forth between different decks at runtime.
+Close the app to select a new scene.

 In order to have this work, you will need to add all of the scenes in your `File -> Build Settings -> Scenes in Build` list.